 Photographing your subject looking up at them from below can convey a sense of empowerment.
 Photographing your subject at a distance, or with obstructions, may project a sense of the unknown or unknowable.
 Understanding your subject and their circumstances may create more opportunities for truth and intimacy in your craft.

 The contact sheet of shots including ‘Migrant Mother’ by Dorothea Lange features a number of images taken at a greater distance than the iconic one of the mother flanked by two of her children with their backs to the camera.

 3. Setting the Scene

-In the 1800s it was mostly the upper class who could afford to have portrait photos taken – typically in very formal, stiff studio settings.
+In the 1800s it was mostly affluent people who could afford to have portrait photos taken, typically in very formal, stiff studio settings.
 As technology improved, photography became more accessible and portrait photos started becoming more common and varied.
-Then with the advent of the digital camera and its widespread use towards the end of the twentieth – and into the twenty-first century, photos of all types, including portraits, proliferated.
+Later, with the advent of the digital camera and its widespread use towards the end of the twentieth and into the twenty-first century, photos of all types, including portraits, proliferated.

 With the ability now, to take photos in a variety of lighting situations and environs, the question is one of choice much more so than ever before.
 Think about your setting, and what is included and excluded.
 Are you building a sense of your subject based on other objects included in your shot?
 Picture a photo of Stephen King and a backdrop of books.

 Think too, about lighting.
 Harsh, direct lighting makes for a more severe, and perhaps in the extreme, a grotesque or surreal ambience.
-Soft lighting can convey a sense a peace and calm.
+Soft lighting can convey a sense of peace and calm.

 Also consider whether you have control over the lighting.
 In a studio, you can decide on the number and the positioning of the lights.
 In an outdoor shot, you can often still decide at what time of day you photograph.
 Early morning and evening offer softer lighting than mid-day.
 Cloud-covered days require that you use a faster ISO, or slower shutter speed, or larger aperture, than on bright days.